cedar-policy/cedar/cedar-wasm/README.md

 * es modules (default).
 It loads wasm in a way that will be bundled into a single file if you use dynamic imports, or embedded into your main bundle if you use regular imports.
 * commonjs (for node).
 It loads wasm using node's `fs` module, synchronously.
 Not really designed for bundling or shipping to the browser.
 * web: more customizable.
-This one is for when you need to load the wasm
+This one is for when you need to load the wasm in some totally custom way.
+More details in the "alternate loading strategies" section.

 These sub-packages are named `@cedar-policy/cedar-wasm`, `@cedar-policy/cedar-wasm/nodejs`, and `@cedar-policy/cedar-wasm/web`, respectively.